 Starring Gunn Wållgren, Jarle Kulle, Mona Malm, Ewa Fröling, Jan Malmsjö, Allan Edwall, Stina Ekblad, Lena Olin

 It seems a weird thought that this film, one that runs over five hours, should be the legendary Swedish director, Ingmar Bergman’s, most accessible, but I think it is.
-One of the few major works he did in color, Bergman’s epic slowly develops an odd ghost story in the midst of a young boy, Alexander’s, painful coming of age tale.
-After Alexander’s father dies, his mother remarries a Bishop, who gradually reveals himself to be a sadistic bully and hypocrite.
-Ultimately, Alexander goes to supernatural lengths to free himself and his family from the Bishop’s reach.
-Every single actor from the top down is of the first order, and the script, aided by its massive runtime, gives each actor their moments.
+One of the few major works he did in color, Bergman’s epic slowly develops into an odd ghost story in the midst of a young boy, Alexander’s, painful coming of age tale.
+After Alexander’s father dies, his mother remarries a bishop, who gradually reveals himself to be a sadistic bully and hypocrite.
+Ultimately, Alexander goes to supernatural lengths to free himself and his family from the bishop’s reach.
+Every single actor from the top down is of the first order, and the script, aided by its massive run time, gives each actor their moments.

 -Walter Tyrone Howard-